 Click Frenzy: bargains to break the internet

 Want to save up to 80% on hundreds of big-name Aussie brands?
-Four times a year, a Click Frenzy online sale takes place for 24-hours only, just after dinner.
+Click Frenzy online sale takes place for 24-hours only, just after dinner.
 Mark these dates in your calendar for maximum savings throughout the year.

 For bargain hunters, Click Frenzy is an Aussie icon up there with the big pineapple.
 Like its US counterpart Cyber Monday, the online mega-sale offers exclusive limited-time-only deals from well-known retailers.

 Growing from one annual event to four, the exact details of each event are a tightly-guarded secret until the night...when all is revealed.
 But some of the brands you might encounter include Sheridan, Catch of the Day, Myer, House and Cotton On, just to name a few.